Oobleck, or sensory goop, is super easy to make and there’s a surprising number of fun ways you can learn from and play with it!

 - Food coloring

-Whisk the food coloring into the water, then stir in the cornstarch.
-Easy peasy!
+Whisk the food coloring into the water so that it colors the oobleck evenly.

 Now, for what to do with this fun, non-Newtonian fluid…